 Taking the public bus

 It is very easy to get around the island using public transport.
-There are two buses which circle the island of Rarotonga; Clockwise and Anti-clockwise.
+There are two buses that circle the island of Rarotonga; Clockwise and Anti-clockwise.
 The buses will stop anywhere along the main road.
-All you have to do it smile and wave them down.
+All you have to do is smile and wave them down.

 Polynesian Rental Cars and Bikes have mountain bikes, beach cruisers and jumbo bikes for rent while Tik-e Tours offer e-bikes.